How did you first experience God and choose to follow Christ?

 Each year the Free Methodist Church celebrates our incoming elders – leaders who have dedicated themselves to God’s work in the world.
-Sean Anthony Fenner shares his story of how he first experienced God in his life, how he made the decision to enter into ministry, and why he chose to serve in the Free Methodist Church.
+Terry Beasley shares his story of how he first experienced God in his life, how he made the decision to enter into ministry, and why he chose to serve in the Free Methodist Church.

 # How did you first experience God and choose to follow Christ?